 We’ve supported each other through aging parent challenges, the deaths of two parents, job and career changes, family and children issues (even though none of us have children still living at home, the issues that arise with them seem to remain), and personal medical issues.
 It’s been comforting to learn that life can be messy and difficult for all of us at times.
 And it’s been a privilege and a comfort to be on both the giving and receiving end of the support and prayers our group offers to each other.
 Also, we’ve been inspired many times by the different circumstances that have given rise to gospel sharing opportunities at work, school, and even during the regular chores of life (grocery shopping, etc.).

 We’ve been involved in a few different projects on the missionary front.
 Long before we joined it, some members of our group were involved in the startup of Hands Open Wide (HOW) and are still participating in that ministry every other Saturday.
 For the last 2 years our group has participated in the Hartford City Mission Christmas Store by donating presents that parents can purchase at deep discounts.
 The proceeds from the store are used to subsidize the cost of the Mission’s sleepover summer camp.
 Truly a win-win!

 Finally, we recently adopted Katelyn Warner as our missionary to support.
 We provided meals after their baby was born and support her with prayer.
 We also plan to include the Warners in any special activity or outing we do.
-Several families in the group are also supporting John Corrigan and his work with CRU, both financially and with prayer.

 Participating in our community group has allowed us to develop deeper relationships with people in the church we might not have otherwise met.
 Facilitating the group has been a challenge well worth taking on, because it’s helped us become more fully engaged in the life of the church.